shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 Status: In progress - fine tunning and testing.
 Absolutely do not use this out on the road.

 The top two big MPH labels are target speed and actual speed.

+Aceel is how fast the erpm will get up to the target speed.

+The pedal to start slider - is how fast/slow the target speed will increment/decrement.

+You need to setup a kill switch in the main vesc tool app settings->general->Kill Switch mode.

+You'll also need to setup your BBSHD properly for this to work.

+## Some important settings include:

+PID Controllers->Minimum ERPM

+PID Controllers->Ramp eRPMs per second

+Additional Info->Setup->Wheel diameter

 ![](./Images/MainApp.png)